Jack Roslovic: Columbus Blue Jackets

 Following the 2019–20 season, Roslovic became a restricted free agent.
 His agent, Claude Lemieux, confirmed he wanted to be traded.
 Without a new contract, Roslovic sat out the Jets' training camp as well as the beginning of the 2020–21 season.

 On January 23, 2021, the Jets traded Roslovic, alongside Patrik Laine, to his hometown Columbus Blue Jackets in exchange for Pierre-Luc Dubois and 2022 third-round pick.
 He immediately signed a two-year, $3.8 million contract.
-Roslovic had a successful first season in Columbus, finishing with a career high 34 points in just 48 games.
+Roslovic had a successful first season in Columbus, finishing with a career-high 34 points in just 48 games.

+New York Rangers

+On March 8, 2024, the Blue Jackets traded Roslovic to the New York Rangers in exchange for a conditional 2026 fourth-round pick.

+Carolina Hurricanes

+As a free agent at the conclusion of his contract with the Rangers, Roslovic was signed to a one-year, $2.8 million contract with the Carolina Hurricanes for the 2024–25 season on July 4, 2024.

+Edmonton Oilers

+Roslovic signed a one-year, $1.5 million deal with the Edmonton Oilers on October 8, 2025.

 International play

-Roslovic helped lead Team USA to a gold medal at the 2014 World U-17 Hockey Challenge.
-He also won a gold medal as a member of Team USA at the 2015 IIHF World U18 Championships, where he was individually honored as one of the Top Three Players on his team.
+Roslovic helped lead the United States under-18 team to a gold medal at the 2014 World U-17 Hockey Challenge.
+He also won a gold medal as a member of the United States junior team at the 2015 World U18 Championships, where he was individually honored as one of the Top Three Players on his team.